 Rob of the Redwoods

-My on going adventures in forest and wildlife protection, conservation, advocacy, restoration, recreation and reconnection in the redwoods and beyond.
+My ongoing adventures in forest and wildland protection, conservation, advocacy, restoration, recreation, and reconnection, in the redwoods, and beyond.

 Rob is originally from Utica, Ny.
 He has a MS from Syracuse University.
 He now calls Arcata, Ca his home.
 He is a California Forest and Wildlife Advocate.